Saint Basil the Great

-In this first one Saint Basil in likening prayer to our intake of food, as something that is fundamental to our well being.
-Because it is so vital he cautions us to resist the bodily desires for activities other than prayer when out time for prayer comes.
-We need to take care of our bodily needs but within the confines of the times for our worship and prayer.
+1. In this first one saint Basil in likening prayer to our intake of food as something that is fundamental to our well being.
+We need to resist the bodily desires for activities other than prayer when out time for prayer comes.

 Whenever you are summoned to prayer, let your voice respond and remain at an exercise of rule until the prayers are finished, regarding failure in this respect as a great loss.
 When you take food to nourish your body, you can scarcely be induced to leave the table before you have fully satisfied your need and, except for an urgent reason, you will not readily do so.
 How much more eagerly ought you to linger over spiritual nourishment and strengthen your soul with prayer; for the soul is as far superior to the body as heaven is above the earth and -heavenly things above those of earth.